yychai74/modified-SPICE-score/README.md

 ### SPICE score

 You can refer to the class `testTupleSet` in `SpiceScorer.java` file to transfer your own scene graphs to SceneGraph class in SPICE, which can be used to compute SPICE score.
-In this case, the input file in `SpiceTest.java` is a dummy input, the actual scene graph inputs is your own file which would be processed in the class `testTupleSet`.
+In this case, the actual scene graph inputs is your own file which would be processed in the class `testTupleSet`.

 ## Results

 After running `SpiceTest.java`, a txt file or SPICE score json file would be saved.
-We provide the SPICE score json file we used for results in Table 5 of our paper in `results` fold, and you can obtain the exactly same results using these files.
+We provide the SPICE score json file we used for results in Table 5 of our paper in `results` folder, and you can obtain the exactly same results using these files.
 The test code is available at [here](https://github.com/jmhessel/clipscore/blob/main/flickr8k_example/compute_metrics.py).